 Growth Strategy - Bluestein's experience launching new services, businesses and ventures combined with his negotiation expertise provides clients with a unique strategic resource.
 For nearly 20 years, he was a senior executive reporting to CEOs and Presidents in several well-known, fast-growing companies.
 With this real world experience, he can put himself in your shoes, and understand your needs and the environment in which you operate.
 Do you need to think through your strategy, develop or refine your product, identify likely prospects or partners, or lay out a go-to-market strategy?
-Over the years, he has helped bring to market a range of wireless services, the first MVNO (15+ years ago), new prepaid wireless services, as well as shared service providers, wholesale broadband companies, Internet service providers, a rural broadband company and many others.
+Over the years, he helped bring to market a range of wireless services, IoT/M2M connected devices, the first MVNO (25 years ago), new wireless services, as well as shared service providers, wholesale broadband companies, Internet service providers, a rural broadband company and many others.

 Due Diligence and Industry Expert - Bluestein has written and reviewed scores of business plans for early-stage and established technology and services companies, as well as several international ventures.
 He has conducted due diligence on scores of wireless companies on behalf of investors and leading venture capital firms/funds in the U.S. and Canada, acted as wireless industry specialist for a leading Silicon Valley venture capital firm, and appeared several times as an expert witness on wireless industry matters.
 He was a GigaOM Research Mobile Industry Expert, has appeared several times as mobile industry expert on CNBC, and was named a 2013 Mobile Power Player by AlwaysOn.
 Bluestein’s deep business and industry experience brings perspective and insight into the process.